aelyo-softworks/Wice/README.md

 Here are the key points for Wice:

 * It's available for the .NET Framework 4.7.2 and higher (use the "Wice" project).
-* It's available for .NET 5/6/7/8+ if you use the "WiceCore" project, or for .NET 8 AOT if you use the "WiceAot" project.
+* It's available for .NET 5/6/7/8/9+ if you use the "WiceCore" project, or for .NET 9 AOT if you use the "WiceAot" project.
 * It requires Windows 10 version 1809 ("Redstone 5").
+Some parts may have higher or other requirements.
 * It's not cross-platform and was never intended to be.
 * It's not dependent on WPF nor Winforms, nor WinUI 2 nor 3, nor Windows XAML, nor UWP, **it's another UI Framework**.
 The way it works is somewhat inspired from WPF, but there is no technical dependency over it.
 * It's based on Windows UI Composition (aka Direct Composition) DirectX 11, Direct 2D and WIC, so it uses composition and doesn't redraw the screen all the time, only when needed.
-This part heavily uses interop code and is done using the **DirectN** open source package available here https://github.com/smourier/DirectN.
+This part heavily uses interop code and is done using the **DirectN** open source package available here https://github.com/smourier/DirectN or the **DirectNAot** package available here https://github.com/smourier/DirectNAot
-* It has no editor, no descriptive markup language, it's a code-only UI Framework.
+* It has no graphical editor, no descriptive markup language, it's a code-only UI Framework.

 # Why does it exist?
 But... why Wice?